DarshanASC6/Conversation-Bot/README.md

 19. 6/3/20, 10:20 PM.
 I've been thinking.
 Perhaps I coded this to give my friends smething to mess around with to remind them of me.
 This is a bit personal, but I may be moving out of state because of COVID.
 It's scaring the shit out of me the more I think about it.
 Deep down, I really don't want to leave behind my school and all my friends.
 I know I claim to hold a small circle of friends, but I still hold a wide ring of people I'm close to, because I befriend people (or try to, anyways, because being someone's enemy is more exhausting than being their friend).
 The thought of leaving them all behind is rather scary, and I don't really like to dwell on it.
 Maybe I should write something for flux on the subject, just to get it out of my head and on paper ("paper").
 Shit.

 20. 6/3/20, 10:26 PM.
 Perhaps I need therapy.
 Or maybe just a therapy dog.
-I lowkey love how this justtransitioned from my casual notes on development to a place for me to open up.
+I lowkey love how this just transitioned from my casual notes on development to a place for me to open up.

+21. 6/3/20, 10:39 PM.
+Just finished adding all the sources.
+Everything in this readme file is decent practice, I feel, so I'll try to keep it up as time goes on.